 It’s not always easy to live on a budget, especially if you enjoy a good night out with friends or crave the latest fashion trend.
 When you are on a tight budget, it can be heartbreaking to learn that you are unable to buy those trendy clothes or have that expensive meal out.
 But, with a little planning, it’s possible to live on a budget without falling into debt, go hungry or starving, and deprive yourself of all those luxuries that cause stress, anxiety, and depression.

 Budgeting is all about balancing your limited resources, and the best way to do so is by saving money.
-But it’s hard to break the habit of accumulating more stuff.
+It is possible to do that by planning correctly.
+Decide how much to spend on each item.
+Prepare heating budget plans, grocery budget plans, utility budget plans, etc., and try to stick to them.
+It’s hard to break the habit of accumulating more stuff.
 At first, you’ll have to sacrifice, but after a while, your spending will drop to a level that you can live with.